4 simple steps to get UTM Parameters into Microsoft Dynamics CRM

 4. UTM parameters are passed into Microsoft Dynamics CRM

-Once the data is in Microsoft Dynamics CRM, you can then run reports that show you where your leads are coming from, what channels & campaigns are converting to customers, the total revenue closed from each campaign, and more.
+Once the data is inside Dynamics 365, you can use it to build reports that show exactly where your leads are coming from, which channels and campaigns are converting into customers, how much revenue each campaign has generated, and more.

 Why using Attributer is better than capturing raw UTM parameters